Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 Oracle Cloud Infrastructure Load Balancing routes requests it receives from clients to the managed servers in your Oracle WebLogic Server domain.

 By default, the load balancer is public.
-If you create a domain in a private subnet, Oracle WebLogic Cloud can provision a private load balancer instead of a public one.
+If you create a domain in a private subnet, Oracle WebLogic Server for Oracle Cloud Infrastructure can provision a private load balancer instead of a public one.
 A private load balancer does not have a public IP address and cannot be accessed from outside of Oracle Cloud, unless you have configured a virtual private network (VPN) between your VCN and your on-premise data center.

 A load balancer consists of primary and standby instances but it is accessible from a single public IP address.
 If the primary instance fails, traffic is automatically routed to the standby instance.

 If your region includes multiple availability domains (AD), the load balancer supports two networking options:

 - Assign the load balancer to one regional subnet